PhenylPropion/PhenylPropion/README.md

 * Developing robust enterprise systems.
 * Python-based program execution management system
 ### ⚡ About Me
-* I use Python for most of my projects but appreciate the strictness of Java and C++.
+* I use Python for most of my projects.
-* I enjoy solving complex logic problems.
+* I usually practice coding on LeetCode.

 ---